Michael Hutt (academic and translator): Biography and career

 Michael Hutt was educated at St. Austell Grammar School, and St. Austell Sixth Form College before completing a BA in South Asian Studies (Hindi) in 1980 and a Ph.D. on the history of the Nepali language and its literature in 1984, both at SOAS.
 In 1987 he returned to SOAS as a British Academy Postdoctoral Fellow, and has been engaged in teaching and research relating to Nepal here ever since.
-He was Head of the South Asia Department from 1995–9, and has served as both Associate Dean (2002-4) and Dean (2004–10) of the Faculty of Languages and Cultures.
+He was Head of the South Asia Department from 1995 to 1999, and has served as both Associate Dean (2002-4) and Dean (2004–10) of the Faculty of Languages and Cultures.
 Prof. Hutt is a member of Centre of South Asian Studies and the Centre for Cultural, Literary and Postcolonial Studies at SOAS.
 In 2011 the Chancellor of the Nepal Academy presented Prof. Hutt with the Nai Derukha International Award ‘for his continuous dedication to promoting the study of Nepali literature in the international arena’.

 Publications

-Authored Books
+Authored books

 Hutt, Michael (2010) The Life of Bhupi Sherchan: Poetry and Politics in Post-Rana Nepal.
 New Delhi: Oxford University Press.

 Hutt, Michael and Chettri, Lil Bahadur (2008) Mountains Painted with Turmeric.
 New York: Columbia University Press.

 Hutt, Michael (2003) Unbecoming Citizens: Culture, Nationhood, and the Flight of Refugees from Bhutan.
 Oxford University Press.

 Hutt, Michael and Subedi, Abhi (1999) Teach Yourself Nepali.
 A complete course in understanding, speaking and writing Nepali.
 London: Hodder Headline.

 Hutt, Michael (1997) Modern Literary Nepali: an Introductory Reader.
 Oxford University Press (New Delhi).

 Hutt, Michael (1996) Devkota's Muna-Madan: Translation and Analysis.
 Kathmandu: Sajha Publishers.

 Hutt, Michael (1994) Nepal: a Guide to the Art and Architecture of the Kathmandu Valley.
 Gartmore: Kiscadale Publications.